R2Northstar/NorthstarDocs/docs/Modding/guides/scripting/custommenus.md

 # Creating a custom Menu

-This tutorial will explain how to create a mod that adds a new menu that\'s viewable by a footer in the main menu.
+This tutorial will explain how to create a mod that adds a new menu that's viewable by a footer in the main menu.

 ## Setup